Skip to content

 Middle East

 BIRDC has been recognised in national and international settings for work in agricultural research, food product development, and rural economic development.
-Formal awards, partner references, and dates should be listed in procurement or donor-facing documents when required.
+Formal awards, partner references, and dates can be supplied in procurement or donor-facing documents when required.

 The most useful proof for partners is operational: the Bushenyi factory, quality assurance work, Tooke products, school initiatives, and public demonstrations of banana value addition.

-Discover our Tooke products, learn about the research and processing work, or browse the photo gallery to see facilities and public events.
+Discover our Tooke products, research and processing work, photo gallery.

 BIRDC awards and recognition ceremony

-BIRDC banana flour and banana fiber products at an export market showcase
+BIRDC banana flour and banana fibre products at an export market showcase

 BIRDC works to reduce waste across the banana value chain.
-Beyond banana flour, banana flour, and baked goods, banana stems and leaves can be processed into banana fibre paper and other materials.
+Beyond banana flour and baked goods, banana stems and leaves can be processed into banana fibre paper and other materials.

 This circular-economy work is commercially useful when it creates additional product lines and reduces waste from processing.
 Buyers and partners should contact BIRDC for current fibre products and collaboration options.